| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 Our second activity is to see that the people are involved in the screening of potential

 candidates that the political parties would field on their behalf .
+We have prepared and displayed public

 service messages in all mainstream media ( TV, Radio, Films and News Papers) asking people